This post may contain affiliate links, which means I may receive compensation if you make a purchase using one of these links.

 Toys often live in shared spaces, especially for babies and toddlers.
 Our living room once housed two 9 cube organizers, multiple riding toys, chairs, a table, large toys and a billion little pieces (well, not quite, but it feels like it!).

 This was our living room and I hated it.
 I was stressed, she was stressed and it was most definitely not working!
 So I shook things up.

 I picked my focus, and took away all the excess.
-Some was discarded or given away, and some was put into storage.
+Some were discarded or given away, and some were put into storage.

 I created white space.
 Only 5 of the cube spaces have items in them.
 5 books, a pull toy, musical instrument, hands on toys.
 These are rotated regularly to keep them fresh.

 Her riding penguin, table and chair.
 Slide.
 Zany Zoo Activity Cube.
 It’s active and there’s open space–lots of it!
 This is where creativity comes in.
 Now with space in physical and mental form, she sits down and plays deeply.